mtrebi/Raytracer/README.md

 This is the final image of my Ray Tracer with all its features and 256 samples per pixel:

 ![Image with regular samplingh with 256 samples](https://github.com/mtrebi/Raytracer/blob/master/images/final-256-sampling.bmp "Image with regular samplingh with 256 samples]")

+## Future work
+* Use a more realistic way to simulate global illumination: Photon Mapping or Radiosity.
+* Use the GPU to increase its speed.
+* Real time rendering.

 ## References
 I've looked on many websites to help me understand the basics of ray tracing but, I'll only reference the most important two: